manav0223/vsdRiscvSoc/README.md

 - **CPU**: 2+ cores recommended

 - ## 🚀 Installation
-- Once we have completed the installation and verification of Rocky Linux 8.0, Open the terminal and run the base dependencies
+- Once we have completed the installation and verification of Rocky Linux 8.0, Open the terminal and run the base dependencies.

-The setup includes comprehensive troubleshooting documentation for compatibility issues between different toolchain versions and solutions for cross-compiler interference problems.

-## 🔧 Prerequisites

-### System Requirements
+- ```bash
+  sudo dnf groupinstall -y "Development Tools" sudo dnf install -y epel-release